RLynx0/bash-progress-bar/README.md

 total=1000
 for ((i = 0; i <= total; i += 23)); do
   echo $i
-done | shuf | progress_bar $total # Kinda useless, but totally fine!
+done | shuf | ./progress_bar $total # Kinda useless, but totally fine!
 ```

 > Note that `progress_bar` will clamp input between 0% and 100%.
 > For example, if `total` is `4000`, and `5000` is received through `stdin`,
 > the output will look as though `4000` had been piped in instead.
+> Negative input will also be clamped to `0`.
-> Any non-integer input will be ignored entirely.
+> Any invalid input will be ignored entirely.

 For testing purposes, you can pass the `--demo` argument.